 Focusing on your family strengths

 When times are tough, you can improve your family relationships by shifting the focus to your family’s strengths.
 This is instead of focusing on the negatives of family life with a child with autism spectrum disorder (ASD).

 Here are some ideas for identifying and promoting your family strengths:

 Think about your family’s interests and the things you do that are fun for everyone.
 Identify as many as possible and write them down.
-It can be useful to have a few activities on the list that don’t take up much time.
-This will ensure that you can still do something together as a family, even if you’re pressed for time.
-Try to do one thing from your list together every week.
+It can be useful to have a few activities on your list that don’t take up much time.
+This means you can still do something together as a family, even if you’re pressed for time.
+Try to do one thing from your list every week.
 It might be as simple as a trip to the park or enjoying a meal together.